seanj06/Vincenzos/README.md

   - Code institute gitpod template was used and taken from https://github.com/Code-Institute-Org/gitpod-database-config

-  - Hamburger menu taken from https://alvarotrigo.com/blog/hamburger-menu-css/
+  - Hamburger menu design taken from https://alvarotrigo.com/blog/hamburger-menu-css/

   - The 2 fonts used on this site "Dancing script" and "Cinzel" taken from https://fonts.google.com